 It is of interest that Re-Harakhty is spelt phonetically and uses the Ax bird followed by a single land sign.
-The god's name is more normally written with a falcon wearing a sun disc, followed by two land signs.
-Unfortunately, the place name
+The god's name is more normally written with a falcon wearing a sun disc, followed by two land signs.5 Unfortunately, the place name which follows, and that could provide the ancient Egyptian and/or Kushite name of Dangeil, is incomplete but it begins with ms. The top part of the sign that follows ms is also preserved, as shown in the box, Figure 2.

-&lt;sup>3 We are grateful to Tracey Sweek from the British Museum's Department of Conservation and Scientific Documentation for her invaluable advice in moving large stone objects and for the conservation work carried out in the temple itself.
+3 We are grateful to Tracey Sweek from the British Museum's Department of Conservation and Scientific Documentation for her invaluable advice in moving large stone objects and for the conservation work carried out in the temple itself.

-&lt;sup>4 We are grateful to Claire Thorne for her assistance with this figure.

-&lt;sup>5 We are grateful to Vivian Davies for sharing some of his insights into this hieroglyphic inscription and suggestions for missing signs.
+4 We are grateful to Claire Thorne for her assistance with this figure.
+5 We are grateful to Vivian Davies for sharing some of his insights into this hieroglyphic inscription and suggestions for missing signs.